-Two study groups will each receive different treatments.
+Two independent study groups

 This calculator uses a number of different equations to determine the minimum number of subjects that need to be enrolled in a study in order to have sufficient statistical power to detect a treatment effect.1